Lachlan-Ikeguchi/perseus-v2/docs/source/tutorials/adding-i2c-device.md

 1. Download the Ubuntu 24.04 LTS image for Raspberry Pi from the [official Ubuntu website](https://ubuntu.com/download/raspberry-pi)
 2. Use Raspberry Pi Imager (or a similar tool) to flash the image onto a microSD card
-3. Insert the microSD card into the Raspberry Pi, connect peripherals (monitor, keyboard, or use SSH for headless setup), and power on the device
+3. If using an SD Card insert the microSD card into the Raspberry Pi, connect peripherals (monitor, keyboard, or use SSH for headless setup), and power on the device
 4. Follow the on-screen prompts to configure Ubuntu, including setting a username, password, and Wi-Fi credentials if applicable

 ### Update the system packages